FUB-HCC/IKON-backend/README.md

 First check:
 Run queries from [API documentation](https://fub-hcc.github.io/IKON/docs/dal.html)

+Important note:
+The project generates SSL/TLS certificates and passwords if none are found in the subrepo containing the secrets.
+If the VIA is going to accessed, insert the real password into ```ikoncode-secrets```.

 #### Running the notebook

 If you want to explore the topic extraction pipeline, you can execute the bash script in the root folder with or without the ```--gpu``` flag.
 If you want to use the GPU, you have to install [Nvidia-Docker2](https://github.com/nvidia/nvidia-docker/wiki/Installation-(version-2.0)) as well and set the nvidia runtime as your default in your docker daemon config.
 (See [this](https://stackoverflow.com/questions/47465696/how-do-i-specify-nvidia-runtime-from-docker-compose-yml)).